Rick Sanchez: Video games

 Since 2016, Rick and his inter-dimensional counterparts have appeared as playable characters in the video game Pocket Mortys.

 In 2021, Rick was added as a playable character in Fortnite Battle Royale as part of the Chapter 2 – Season 7 Battle Pass, in MultiVersus as part of the game's first season, and in the film Space Jam: A New Legacy, with Roiland reprising his role.
 Roiland was later dubbed over by Ian Cardoni in updates to MultiVersus.
+Rick Prime was added later as a purchasable Fortnite skin in March 2026.

 In popular culture

-In the first episode of the third season, "The Rickshank Redemption", Rick shows a significant interest in Schezwan sauce and insists that his motivation in life is "finding that McNugget sauce" caused a public interest in having the sauce be reinstated on the McDonald's menu, with some fans attempting to recreate the sauce themselves.
+In the first episode of the third season, "The Rickshank Redemption", Rick shows a significant interest in the Schezwan sauce that McDonald's carried as part of a tie-in promotion with the Mulan and insists that his motivation in life is "finding that McNugget sauce", causing a public interest in having the sauce reinstated on the McDonald's menu, with some fans attempting to recreate the sauce themselves.
 According to USA Today, McDonald's spokesperson Terri Hickey stated that "We never say never, because when our customers speak, we listen.
 And to paraphrase some of our most enthusiastic fans, our sauce is so good that it would be worth waiting 9 seasons or 97 years for."

 In March 2019, Godzilla: King of the Monsters director Michael Dougherty confirmed the character of Monarch crypto-sonographer Dr. Rick Stanton, played by Bradley Whitford, was based on Rick Sanchez from Rick and Morty, with Dougherty having the character "drink a lot" to keep the character in line with the spirit of Sanchez.

 Rick appears in the 2022 Half in the Bag episode "Jayus Ex Mikeina" from Red Letter Media, with Roiland reprising his role, dubbing over Mike Stoklasa, who portrays Rick in the episode.